substack/accountdown-command/readme.markdown

 # accountdown-command

-manage accountdown accounts on the command-line
+manage accountdown accounts from the command-line

 This is particularly useful in combination with [level-party](https://npmjs.org/package/level-party)